 Assabet Valley Mastersingers, Dr. Robert P. Eaton, Artistic Director

 Assabet Valley Mastersingers, in performance since May of 1978, enjoys presenting new and less familiar music in addition to the celebrated masters.
-Well over fifty different composers have been represented on concert programs, including three commission projects and several New England premieres.
+Well over 80 different composers have been represented on concert programs, including three commission projects and several New England premieres.
 This commitment to performance excellence and innovative programming is securely guided by Artistic Director and Founder, Dr. Robert P. Eaton.

 Three major concerts each year are scheduled for November, March, and May, in addition to the annual “Messiah” Sing in December with audience participation.
 In each case professional vocal soloists and instrumentalists are engaged, whether required accompaniment demands organ, pianos, or orchestra of any size.